NaveenaPonrasu/TODO-LIST/README.md

 │── tsconfig.json     # TypeScript Configuration
 │── tailwind.config.js# Tailwind Configuration
 │── vite.config.ts    # Vite Configuration

-Contributing 🤝
+🤝 Contributing

-Feel free to fork this project, create a new branch, and submit a pull request!
+🚀 We welcome contributions!
+Feel free to fork this repository, create a new branch, and submit a pull request with your improvements.

-License 📜
+📜 License

-This project is open-source under the MIT License.
+This project is open-source and available under the MIT License.

-Let me know if you want any modifications! 🚀
+🎯 Happy Coding & Task Management! 🚀